AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 ## What has changed?

 First, the big one: The decision was made early on to drop the *Co-op* moniker and start a new organization, simply called ***STLGameDev***.
-We will use the same social media accounts, but with new branding and we have built this new snazzy website.
+We will use the same social media accounts but with new branding, and we have built this new snazzy website.
 We are hoping to be much more active with these going forward.

 Our goal is to maintain the spirit and values of the nonprofit.
 As always, we want the game development community to be a safe, inclusive, and welcoming space for anyone and everyone.
 We hope to make this group even more community-led than before; making it easier to contribute ideas and talents in ways that bring the community together.